Learning

 To be ‘socialised’ just means to be able to mix with others.
 LAs (and others) are often concerned about the ‘socialisation’ of home ed children but the reality is that home ed children mix with lots of other children and adults, and can often socialise well with children of different ages, compared to school where children spend the majority of their time in a class with the same aged children.

+Home ed 3 to 5 year olds, like all other 3 to 5 year olds, sometimes fall short of behaving in a way that is socially acceptable; the upside is that whatever your child does, someone else’s has probably done something similar or worse.
 There is huge variation at this age, just as you would expect to see in any Early Years or Reception class, but if you think you have any serious issues, or the problems don’t seem to improve over time, talk to your health visitor or GP.
 ‘Challenging behaviour’ is often a sign that your child is struggling with something, such as developmental or learning differences, physical health problems, or neurodivergence.

 As for mixing with others, there are a number of home ed groups for this age group.
 Generally, they focus on outside play, stories, craft, singing, nature and ‘sport’, and are really an extension of what they may have done in toddler groups and pre-schools.